 How to Apply

-FSA will open signup for DMC on June 17, providing coverage retroactive to January 1, 2019, with applicable payments following soon after enrollment.
-FSA will make more information available as signup nears.
+FSA opened signup for DMC on June 17, providing coverage retroactive to January 1, 2019.
+FSA extended the signup deadline to Sept.
+27.

 Dairy Margin Coverage – a new risk management option.